aukilabs/hagall-old/README.md

 * FreeBSD x86, x86_64
 * Solaris x86_64

 > **_NOTE:_** Auki Labs doesn't test all of these platforms actively.
-Windows, FreeBSD, and Solaris builds are currently experimental.
+Windows, FreeBSD and Solaris builds are currently experimental.
 We don't guarantee that everything works but feel free to reach out with your test results.

 1. Download the latest Hagall from [GitHub](https://github.com/aukilabs/hagall/releases)
 2. Run it with `./hagall --public-endpoint=https://hagall.example.com`